Course Results

 DEC: A1

 An introduction to the foundations of writing, offering students a variety of rhetorical strategies and helping them develop creative and critical thinking, fluency, and correctness.
 Coursework creates ample opportunities for significant practice in reading, writing, and critical analysis.
 Emphasis on writing as a revision-based process.
 WRT 101 prepares students for WRT 102 and postsecondary academic writing.
-Prerequisite: a grade of C or better in WAE 194 or Writing Placement score of 3.
 This course may be repeated until a satisfactory grade is achieved.

 • WRT 102: Intermediate Writing Workshop